newfiesoft/my-style-anytime/readme.txt

 === My Style Anytime ===
 Contributors: NewfieSoft
 Donate link: https://newfiesoft.com/donate
-Tags: custom, css, admin-style, frontend-style, backend-style Requires at least: 4.9.0
+Tags: css, custom, responsive, customize, style Requires at least: 4.9.0
 Tested up to: 6.4.3
-Stable tag: 1.4.0
+Stable tag: 1.4.1
 Requires PHP:  5.2.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Short Description: Customize user front public or back wp-admin and responsive using the same CSS style sheets file based on user types of rules.
+Short Description: Customize public frontend or admin backend wp-admin with responsive using the same CSS stylesheets file based on user roles type

 == Description ==

-Create and customize user front public or back wp-admin and responsive using the same <strong>CSS style sheets</strong> file based on user types of rules.

-It Is very useful among Frontend Developers, who work to create many style combinations on <strong>Frontend</strong> (public/visitor/guest view).

-But at the same time as you can customize the front view, ask if you can customize what and how can look your <strong>Backend</strong> (wp-admin).
-Of any user rules type who can access and get a different style.

-At the same time, you can do responsive design on the same CSS file rule.
+Revolutionize your WordPress development with our innovative plugin role-based CSS customization feature.
+Seamlessly customize both the public frontend and admin backend (wp-admin) using a single CSS file, intelligently tailored to different user roles.

+This powerful tool empowers developers to create unique style combinations for each user role, ensuring a personalized experience for administrators, editors, authors, contributors, subscribers, and even visitors/guests.

+The simplicity of using one CSS file for both frontend and backend eliminates redundancy and enhances consistency in design.
+Efficiency meets flexibility as you effortlessly manage updates, bug fixes, and improvements through a centralized CSS file.
+Say goodbye to the hassle of duplicating efforts – our feature simplifies the development process, making it easy to maintain and adapt styles across your entire WordPress site.

-👉 Please visit the [Github page](https://github.com/newfiesoft/my-style-anytime "Github") for the latest code development, planned enhancements and known issues 👈
+👉 For the latest code development, planned enhancements, and known issues, visit our [Github page](https://github.com/newfiesoft/my-style-anytime "Github"). 👈

 ### Features